 Healthy and repeat-blooming, it resists rain well, and it is the very first heirloom English hybrid with an apricot color.

-Christened in honor of the precious work that Plant Heritage contributes to protecting plant biodiversity in British gardens.
+It was dedicated to the precious work that Plant Heritage performs to protect plant biodiversity in British gardens.

 Golden version of the ‘Summer song’, which normally boasts a caramel orange color.
 It is a natural mutant thereof.
 A vigorous shrub, almost thornless.
 Its appealing apricot blooms tinted with pink become sumptuous wide-cup flowers, extremely double flowered, that fall elegantly back on their stem.